SavionW-Works/CSC-211-Labs/README.md

 Lab 14 - Practice with Classes <br />
 Lab 15 - Redo of Lab 8, but with Classes <br />
 Lab 16 - Practice with Inline and Friend Functions <br />
-Lab 17 - Redo of Lab 16, but with additional Inline functions <br />
+Lab 17 - Redo of Lab 16, but with additional Inline functions <br /> Lab 20 - Bubble sort with Classes